All Episodes

 Okay, now let me tell you a little bit more about Richard Posner.

-Human rights first is an open borders group that opposes all government efforts to control illegal immigration and strengthen American national security.
+Human Rights First is an open borders group that opposes all government efforts to control illegal immigration and strengthen American national security.

 That's what its purpose is.

-Whatever his name is.
+Not Richard, whatever his name is.

-He's in the State Department, he's working for Hillary Clinton.
+He's working for Hillary Clinton.

 As though Obama knows nothing about it.